littlefoot22/python-machine-learning/README.md

 # Basic machine learning with python

-a basic machine learning script based on this tutorial https://machinelearningmastery.com/machine-learning-in-python-step-by-step/
+a basic machine learning script based on this tutorial https://machinelearningmastery.com/machine-learning-in-python-step-by-step/.
+This tutorial is referenced multiple times here as the 'iris example'

 tools needed
 * scipy